What is Mastodon & The Fediverse

 You may notice the distributed nature of this all creates a silo effect in Mastodon, which can happen algorithmically in "X", but is more conscious and manual here.
 You can keep your friends close by having them on your instance and seeing all their posts on the local feed whether you follow them or not, while on the federated feed, you have a view out into the broader social network, through the lens of who your peers are following.
 This is why instances tend to have niche topics: so that people can get more of what they want and less of what they don't.

 Check out fedi.directory and fediverse.info to get ideas of who to follow, and if you're just migrating over from "X", you can use Fedifinder to look for which of your "X" follows use Mastodon.
+If you're interested in following and being followed by people on Bluesky, take a look at Bridgy.
 If you're looking for journalists to fill your feed with news, check out this spreadsheet!
 If you would like to follow and contribute to groups, check out Guppe Groups!
 You're also able to follow communities/magazines on KBin and Lemmy, which are kind of like subreddits, but on Mastodon may feel similar to Guppe Groups.
 (Big Guppe groups and Lemmy Communities/KBin Magazines may spam your home feed quite a bit, so another option is to simply follow relevant hashtags.)

 If you're on the fence for who to follow, lean toward excess.
 Check out who other people follow, check the Explore (Trending) section, and check the profile directories on other instances.
 You can use extensions like StreetPass to find Mastodon users across other parts of the internet as you browse.
 Following a hefty handful of people and hashtags to start out with is the only way to get your home feed moving, and it adds to the federated feed too!